Discrete distributions are learnable from metastable samples: Learning from metastable distributions

 \begin{theorem}[Structure learning] Consider an Ising model with $|\theta_{uv}^*| > \alpha$ for every $(u,v) \in E.$ Let $\hutheta$ be estimated using $M= \left \lceil 2^{26} \frac{e^{ 8\gamma } \gamma^4}{ \alpha^4} \log(\frac{8 n}{\delta}) \right \rceil $ samples from a $\eta-$strongly metastable state by solving the optimization problem in \eqref{eq:ising_PL}.
 Then if $\alpha > 16 e^{2 \gamma} \sqrt{\frac{(1 + \gamma)\eta}{\omega_P}}$, the estimated edge set,

-will match $E$ with probability greater $1-\delta$ \end{theorem} The assumed $\eta$ dependent lower bound on $\alpha$ is necessary to prevent the inherent bias in the learning from swamping very small non-zero couplings in the model.
+will match $E$ with probability greater than $1-\delta.$ \end{theorem} The assumed $\eta$ dependent lower bound on $\alpha$ is necessary to prevent the inherent bias in the learning from swamping very small non-zero couplings in the model.
+Even in cases where the bias is larger than the smallest coupling, this type of thresholding will correctly find the edges with larger weights.

 Finally we will show how the magnetic field can be provably recovered for $d-$sparse models.
 We achieve this by doing a second round of optimization after structure learning.
 This is done by estimating the second order terms first as in Theorem \ref{thm:learning_l1}, reconstructing the structure and then optimizing the PL loss for a second round with only the magnetic field terms as the variable.